 * The online transfer fee is wavered if registered through our referral link. |

 Get better rates from a specialist FX provider.
-Banks add a margin on top of the exchange rate they give you, which increase’s the cost of the overall transfer by 2-5%.
-Money is money, it’s better in your pocket than the banks.
+Banks add a margin to the exchange rate they give you, which increases the cost of the overall transfer by 2-5%.
+Money is money; it’s better in your pocket than in the banks.

-Rates change daily so if you want to get the most form your FX transfer, start researching the transfer rates and discover what is a good rate and average rate.
+Rates change daily so if you want to get the most from your FX transfer, start researching the transfer rates and discover what is a good rate and average rate.

-The easiest way to do this is register with a FX online provider like XE, download their app and get live exchange rates.
+The easiest way to do this is to register with an FX online provider like XE, download their app and get live exchange rates.
 This way you can easily check the exchange rates and get to know what is a good rate and average rate.
-Do this now so you know what your doing when it’s time to make the transfer.
+Do this now so you know what you’re doing when it’s time to make the transfer.
 You can also get rate alerts (see below).

 After you have registered with XE you can set currency rate alerts.
-This allows you to easily maximise the amount of Australian dollars you receive:
+This allows you to maximise the amount of Australian dollars you receive easily:

 Please note, it costs nothing to set up accounts with XE, apart from a few minutes of your time.
 There is no obligation to transfer through them.
 However once you have registered, you will then easily be able to research and learn more about currency rates, set currency alerts and keep more of your valuable funds.